SherahIsrael/PeaceOfMind/README.md

 }
 ```

-Through this project I doscovered the file size limitaions of Github.
+Through this project I discovered the file size limitations of Github.
 The original videos I had for the mood backgrounds were in 4K.
 These files were too big for netlify's Large Media and Git's LFS, even with compression to a lower quality.
 To overcome this I
 simplified the backgrounds with shorter 720p videos which are a maximum of 1 minute long.